-- Potential hematological toxicity - Daclatasvir should be reduced to 30 mg qd with ATV/r or EVG/c.
-No dose reduction with unboosted ATV - iii Daclatasvir should be increased to 90 mg qd - iv Use only with unboosted ATV and in persons without significant HIV PI mutations (ATV increased paritaprevir exposure due to CYP3A4 and OATP1B1/3 inhibition, not recommended without dasabuvir) - V Co-administration decreased DRV trough concentration by approximately 50%.
-Although co-administration of DRV with ombitasvir/paritaprevir/r + dasabuvir is not recommended in the US Prescribing Information, the European SPC advises that DRV (dosed at 800 mg qd and administered at the same time as ombitasvir/paritaprevir/r + dasabuvir) can be used in the absence of extensive HIV PI resistance and should be taken without additional RTV - vi Increase in paritepravir exposure when co-administered with DRV 800 mg given with Viekirax - vii Severe tolerability issues - viii Not recommended unless benefit outweights the risk due to potential for QT interval prolongation with higher concentrations of rilpivirine, co-administration should only be considered in persons without known QT prolongation and without other QT prolongation co-medications - ix Frequent monitoring of kidney function due to increase of TDF if contained in the regimen potential interaction which may require a dosage adjustment or close monitoring.
+- i Potential hematological toxicity - Daclatasvir should be reduced to 30 mg qd with ATV/r or EVG/c.
+No dose reduction with unboosted ATV - iii Daclatasvir should be increased to 90 mg qd - Use only with unboosted ATV and in persons without significant HIV PI mutations (ATV increased paritaprevir exposure due to CYP3A4 and OATP1B1/3 inhibition, not recommended without dasabuvir) - Co-administration is not recommended due to decreased DRV/c trough by 50% when DRV administered 800 mg or 600 mg bid (second dose given with additional RTV) - vi Increase in paritepravir exposure when co-administered with DRV 800 mg given with Viekirax - vii Severe tolerability issues - viii Not recommended unless benefit outweights the risk due to potential for QT interval prolongation with higher concentrations of rilpivirine, co-administration should only be considered in persons without known QT prolongation and without other QT prolongation co-medications - ix Frequent monitoring of kidney function due to increase of TDF if contained in the regimen potential interaction which may require a dosage adjustment or close monitoring.